 Created a new tenure eligibile faculty position in Native American studies.

-The following statement of criteria for faculty evaluation has been added to the Academic Handbook under the faculty section, "Work that supports diversity and inclusivity within the College through recruitment, retention, and mentoring of colleagues and students is highly valued."
+In Spring 2016, the following statement of criteria for faculty evaluation has been added to the Academic Handbook under the faculty section, "Work that supports diversity and inclusivity within the College through recruitment, retention, and mentoring of colleagues and students is highly valued."

 D. Faculty Diversity